real-eren/aoc-2022-day6/README.md

 # Usage
+## Building
+This program uses the unstable `avx512` features, so it requires the nightly compiler.
+Pre-built binaries for x86-64 Linux are available in the [Releases tab](https://github.com/real-eren/aoc-2022-day6/releases)

+## Benching
 Instructions for running the benchmarks are in `./scripts/runner.txt` and `./scripts/runner2.txt`.

+## Plotting
 The output can then be processed with `./scripts/example_plot_script1.py` and `./scripts/example_plot_script2.py`.

+## Other
 For other uses, pass `--help` to the binary for instructions and examples.